-For all its faults, writes Danyl Mclauchlan (whose new book Tranquillity and Ruin is itself published this week), the Labour-turned-ACT politician’s 1996 books speaks for something that now seems almost old-fashioned: a group of true believers that had a vision of how the world works.
+For all its faults, writes Danyl Mclauchlan, the Labour-turned-Act politician’s 1996 book speaks for something that now seems almost old-fashioned: a group of true believers who had a vision of how the world works.

 Choose Your Own Adventure books always had a very strident morality built into them.
 They sometimes gave you the option to lie or cheat or steal, but they always punished you for it.
 Prebble’s Choose Your Own Adventure functions the same way, only instead of saving a stranger from drowning or giving the blind beggar a gold coin the correct course of action is always to cut state spending, sack huge numbers of public servants and privatise their departments.